alexbrodie/OrganizePhotos/README.md

     Only operate on files that haven't had their MD5 computed and stored yet.
 This option means that no existing MD5s will be verified.

+- **`--force-recalc`**

+    Forces a recalc of file even if cached data is up to date.
+Updates the cache with the new data.

 - **glob patterns**

     Rather than operate on files under the current directory, operate on